json-schema-org/community/docs/adr/2023-03-30-establish-consensus-based-tsc.md

 As the number of people who can work on this full or part time grows, the organizational needs will evolve, requiring governance for long term sustainability.
 Having a clear and documented governance model will allow us to make clear progress with an unambiguous process defined.

-When we joined the OpenJS Foundation, we committed to creating a charter.
-They provide a template for use, which several projects have used.
-We should use it as our basis, but we may also want to consider additional elements or sections.

 ## Decision Drivers <!-- optional -->

-- JSON Schema committed to forming a governance model as part of a charter when we joined the OpenJS Foundation
+- JSON Schema committed to forming a governance model in effort to elevate and mature our organization
 - It has sometimes been difficult to reach decisions on tricky topics, with no clear way to resolve divisive issues
 - Undocumented process can lead to an imbalance of power which is undesirable
 - Defining a process can help make sure everyone has space to be heard